 - Type If you have a basic courtesy car policy, you're likely to get a 1 litre, 5-door compact car as standard, no matter what car you were driving before.
 You may also have to pay a fuel or security deposit.

 Some insurers have the option to take out a credit hire car instead.
 These are normally offered if you weren't at fault as the insurer will try to recover the cost from the other side.

 Credit hire cars are normally closer to the value of your own car, and as a result they can seem like a better deal.
 But you should be careful before signing up for a credit hire car – the charge will be in your name until the insurer of the other party accepts liability.

-If they don't you'll be left with the cost of the car hire, which could be anywhere from £30 a day to over £1,000!
-Because of the high costs many customers are now stuck with, the Association of British Insurers (ABI) published a set of rules outlining the maximum rates for car hires.
+If they don't you'll be left with the cost of the car hire, which could be anywhere from £30 a day to over £1,000.
+Because of the high costs many customers are now stuck with, the Association of British Insurers (ABI) publish a set of rules outlining the maximum rates for car hires.

-If you find yourself without a vehicle after an accident, replacement cars can be a life-saver.
-But knowing what expect from you courtesy car policy, as well as the difference between courtesy and a credit hire car, can protect you against any unnecessary costs or surprises.
+If you find yourself without a vehicle after an accident, replacement cars can be a lifesaver.
+But knowing what expect from your courtesy car policy, as well as the difference between courtesy and a credit hire car, can protect you against any unnecessary costs or surprises.

 With our comprehensive car insurance you'll get a courtesy car while your vehicle is repaired at an approved garage.
 And when you buy comprehensive cover direct from us, you also get a courtesy car for up to 21 days if your car is written off or stolen and not recovered.
 Many standard policies only cover you while your car is being repaired.